-The goal of the Lynn Canal program outlined here is to operate the highways within acceptable limits of risk, not simply to keep the highway open.
+The goal of the Lynn Canal program outlined here is to operate the highways within acceptable limits of risk to both travelers and workers, not simply to keep the highway open.
 A clear understanding of that goal is crucial to the success of the risk management program.
-There are no written US standards for highway avalanche programs, but the proposed program would meet the established standard of care as defined by common professional practices.
+There are no written U.S. standards for highway avalanche programs, but the proposed program would meet the established standard of care as defined by common professional practices.